Martindale Hall Story: 2

 About 10,000 sheep were shorn at Werocata and Two Mile Stations.
 They were of a superior merino strain, and the wool commanded the highest price.

-Mr. Edmund Bowman had a small one-storied residence at Enfield, which was afterwards followed by a turreted mansion, and is now in the possession of the Salvation Army.
+Mr. Edmund Bowman had a small one-storied residence at Enfield, which was afterwards followed by a turreted mansion, and was later in the possession of the Salvation Army.

 Below right: Gothic style Barton Vale at Enfield.